alessandro-fazzi/light_service-validated_context/README.md

 ### Raise vs fail

-By default, following original `light-service` implementation, a validation error will raise and error.
+By default, following original `light-service` implementation, a validation error will raise a `LightService::ExpectedKeysNotInContextError` or `LightService::PromisedKeysNotInContextError`.

+> NOTE: I know that raised exceptions do not express the concept of "invalid", but I opted to preserve the original one in order to make this plugin more droppable-in as possible, thus w/o breaking code relying on, for example, rescueing those specific excpetions.

-May you prefere to fail the action populating outcome's message with error message:
+May you prefere to fail the action, populating outcome's message with error message, just do `extend LightService::Context::FailOnValidationError` into you action:

 ```ruby
 class ActionFailInsteadOfRaise